If you or someone you know has experienced a hate crime, there is a variety of support options available to both students and staff.

 Personal tutors are there to support your academic, personal and professional development throughout your time here.
 They will refer you to appropriate academic, welfare and support services when necessary.
 Tutors follow aCode of practice for personal tutoring to ensure they are delivering the best possible help to you.

-Disability and Neurodiversity Service.
+Disability and Neuroinclusion Service.
 The University’s dedicated disability advisers can provide advice, guidance, and support to students about a range of practical adjustments to your studies.

 For staff